 Using the + form of the module commands adds modules to the current scope, and - removes them.
 Without either + or -, the current scope is replaced by the set of modules specified.
-Note that if you use this form and leave out Prelude, GHCi will assume that you really wanted the Prelude and add it in for you (if you don't want the Prelude, then ask to remove it with :m -Prelude).
+Note that if you use this form and leave out Prelude, an implicit Prelude import will be added automatically.

-The scope is automatically set after a :load command, to the most recently loaded "target" module, in a -form if possible.
+After a :load command, an automatic import is added to the scope for the most recently loaded "target" module, in a -form if possible.
 For example, if you say :load foo.hs bar.hs and bar.hs contains module Bar, then the scope will be set to Bar if Bar is interpreted, or if Bar is compiled it will be set to Prelude Bar (GHCi automatically adds Prelude if it isn't present and there aren't any -form modules).
+These automatically-added imports can be seen with :show imports: